kuba2k2/mcstart/README.md

 ## Usage

-Put the .jar in `plugins` directory of your server (in order to use the server whitelist).
+Put the .jar in `plugins` directory of your server (in order to use the server whitelist and auto stop functionality).

+If used with a Bukkit/Spigot server, it will automatically shut down when no players are online (after a configurable timeout).
+MCStart will be running a fake server again, waiting for a player to start the real server.

+This behavior may be configured or disabled in the `plugin` section of the config.

 ### As a command
 The working directory is your server directory.